Tristan-Marcus/TrainScape/README.md

 # TrainScape - Fitiness Tracker

-### An open source web application currently in development
+An open source web application currently in development.

-### This is a fitness tracking solution designed for myself during the covid-19 pandemic
+This is a fitness tracking solution designed for myself during the covid-19 pandemic.

 <br />